inodinwetrust10/godex/README.md

-# GoPhile
+# godex

-GoPhile is a powerful command-line file manager that simplifies file operations with features for searching, compression, and cloud backup integration.
+godex is a powerful command-line file manager that simplifies file operations with features for searching, compression, and cloud backup integration.

 ## Features